How many miles from $L_\infty$ to $\ell_\infty$?: Introduction

 Given two isomorphic Banach spaces $X$ and $Y$, their Banach-Mazur distance $\bmd(X,Y)$ is defined as the infimum of distortions $\|T\|\cdot\|T^{-1}\|$ taken over all isomorphisms $T:X\to Y$.

 The classical Banach spaces $L_\infty[0,1]$ and $\ell_\infty$ are isomorphic --- this was demonstrated by Pe{\l}czy\'nski \cite{Pe58} by these breath-taking lines:

-Here $L_\infty=L_\infty[0,1]$, $A,B$ are Banach spaces, $\simeq$ denotes the isomorphic relation; see section \ref{ub} for details.
+Here $L_\infty=L_\infty[0,1]$, $A,B$ are Banach spaces, $\simeq$ denotes linear isomorphism (i.e. linear homeomorphism); see section \ref{ub} for details.
 It seems that little is known about the Banach-Mazur distance of these spaces, see e.g.\ \cite{DDLS16}*{page 131}.
 For instance, if we follow directly the Pe{\l}czy\'nski decomposition method (and equip direct sums with the max-norm) then we get only

 so $ \bmd(L_\infty[0,1],\ell_\infty)\le 81$ because the Banach-Mazur distance is multiplicative.